Ibrahim's Procedure on

 Send a Message to Ibrahim

-We'll deliver your message to Ibrahim at his hospital bed.
+We'll deliver your message to Ibrahim as soon as we see him.